Sorry, this program is not available for local students.

 Software architects oversee the high-level design and structure of the ICT systems that underpin the infrastructure of an organisation.

-In this program you'll develop an enhanced understanding of the high-level design and structure of the ICT systems that underpin the infrastructure of an organisation.
 You'll gain expertise in advanced software development techniques and technologies, exploiting modern development environments and languages, and balancing a range of usability issues when designing solutions.

 Web systems and search technology